jameslu255/Down-Project/milestones/Milestone1.md

+We have pictures of our view controllers.
+Ask us to show them to you.

 James: Finished first load screen, login view, login screens and signup screens.
 Setup the layout of the app.
 Worked with Jonathan to setup Firebase to work with login/signup. https://github.com/ECS189E/project-f19-down/tree/Login-View

 Jonathan: Studied how to use Firebase.
 Worked with James to add Firebase functionality to login/signup. https://github.com/ECS189E/project-f19-down/tree/API-Login-View https://github.com/ECS189E/project-f19-down/tree/Nov-09-API